-- A.28 The TfL concessionary product the 'Freedom Pass' is included in the Oyster system.
-However, unlike paid-for Oyster products, travel on the Freedom Pass was not included in the station usage estimates prior to 2012/13.
-Given the volume of rail travel on the Freedom Pass (circa 21 million entries and exits in 2012/13) inclusion of these journeys where possible in the station usage dataset was highly desirable. - A.29 To facilitate the inclusion of Freedom Pass journeys TfL provided the following data to enable an estimate of Freedom Pass journeys on the rail network: - Total journeys on Freedom Pass with touch in/out at least one end of the journey at a 'NR subsystem'7 station for each period in the 2012/13 year - Origin and destination breakdown of Freedom Pass journeys where the passenger touched in or out for period 4 of 2012/13 (July 2012), including a distinction between London Underground and National Rail services e.g. entries and exits at London Bridge National Rail and London Bridge London Undergound are recorded separately - A.30 Inclusion of the Freedom Pass journeys was then achieved through a two-stage process: - Calculation of period 4 Freedom Pass journeys on National Rail/London Overground services by assigning each origin destination in the sample period 4 data as being either a National Rail/London Overground journey or not.
-This was required to exclude journeys not on the National Rail/London Overground network. - Estimation of total 2012/13 Freedom Pass journeys on National Rail/London Overground by flow by using the periodic 'NR subsystem' data to inform an expansion of the period 4 journeys.
+- A.27 The TfL concessionary product the 'Freedom Pass' is included in the Oyster system.
+However, unlike paid-for Oyster products, travel on the Freedom Pass was not included in the Station Usage estimates prior to 2012/13.
+Given the volume of rail travel on the Freedom Pass (circa 21 million entries and exits in 2012/13) inclusion of these journeys where possible in the Station Usage dataset was highly desirable. - A.28 To facilitate the inclusion of Freedom Pass journeys TfL provided the following data to enable an estimate of Freedom Pass journeys on the rail network:

+- Total journeys on Freedom Pass with touch in/out at least one end of the journey at a 'NR subsystem'6 station for each period in the 2012/13 year - Origin and destination breakdown of Freedom Pass journeys where the passenger touched in or out for period 4 of 2012/13 (July 2012), including a distinction between London Underground and National Rail services e.g. entries and exits at London Bridge National Rail and London Bridge London Undergound are recorded separately - A.29 Inclusion of the Freedom Pass journeys was then achieved through a two-stage process: - Calculation of period 4 Freedom Pass journeys on National Rail/London Overground services by assigning each origin destination in the sample period 4 data as being either a National Rail/London Overground journey or not.
+This was required to exclude journeys not on the National Rail/London Overground network. - Estimation of total 2012/13 Freedom Pass journeys on National Rail/London Overground by flow by using the periodic 'NR subsystem' data to inform an expansion of the period 4 journeys. - A.30 The number of Freedom Pass journeys included was necessarily a conservative estimate since it does not capture journeys where the passenger did not have to touch in or out.
+In addition, the smallest flows in the period 4 dataset were not being included since it was not practical to categorise every single flow. - A.31 Appendix Table A.7 shows the top ten increases in Station Usage from the inclusion of Freedom Pass journeys.
+This shows that the numbers of Freedom Pass journeys are sufficient to have a significant impact at even relatively heavily used stations such as West Croydon.